ImmediateMurderProfessionals/ImmediateMurderProfessionals/README.md

 I don't hate anyone or any group of people for who they are, I may hate a person or group of people for their actions, but usually, when it's a group, I don't hate the entire group (with a few exceptions like white supremacists).
 For example, I don't hate all Muslims, I hate when Muslims do bad things because of their religion (e. g. claiming that women are inferior to men)

+trying my hardest to not have a fucking mental breakdown like bro bcmgf you need to stop the undeserved hate like bro i did nothing wrong
 Team H: The Series

 Autistic